kevinmildau/msFeaST/readme.md

 # msFeaST Quickstart

 To inspect the interactive dashboard for the illustrative examples, please download the *msFeaST_Dashboard_bundle.html* and the ready made data from notebooks\data\omsw_pleurotus_ms2deepscore\dashboard_data.json.
 Open the html bundle in your browser and load the select and load the data.
 Changing to the dataview tab shows the now loaded data.

+To run msFeaST using your own data, follow the installation instructions (msFeaST setup).
+Navigate to the notebook folder and open the preprocessing_mushroom_type_comparison.ipynb and msfeast_pipeline_mushroom_type_comparison.ipynb notebooks on your local machine.
+These notebooks contain a complete example of quantification table, metadata table, and spectral data processing required for msFeaST, as well as a complete use-case example.
+To make use of your own data, change the data filepath arguments to your own data file location and run the pipeline.
+Text in magenta italics font highlights required user input for the pipeline.
+The jupyter-notebook pipeline produces the a text file in json format that can be interactively explored in the interactive dashboard.

 # msFeaST setup